gazbert/bxbot/README.md

 All configuration elements are mandatory unless specified otherwise.

+Sample configurations for running on different exchanges can be found in the `config/samples` folder.

 ##### Exchange Adapters
 You specify the Exchange Adapter you want BX-bot to use in the `exchange.xml` file.